assimoes/go-websocket-server/README.md

 ## Introduction

 Shameless clone of Gorilla's websocket sample.
-Using this as a base to build a websocket server with support to rooms.
+Using this as a base to build a websocket server with rooms support.
 For now, these are hardcoded.